gcallah/SoftwareEngineering/md/chap3.md

 software.

-Teams will hold short daily meetings known as Scrums to discuss current progress and any changes they need to make towards prioritization of features.
+Teams will hold short daily meetings known as Scrums to discuss current progress and any changes they need to make towards the prioritization of features.
 This allows everyone on the team to know what is currently happening and can replan activities quickly if needed. to maximize the time of creating the code, the development team is also isolated from stakeholders and other members